Central Chonburi

 Central Chonburi (เซ็นทรัล ชลบุรี) (formerly known as CentralPlaza Chonburi) is a shopping and entertainment complex located on Sukhumvit Rd., Chonburi, Thailand.
 The shopping mall opened its doors on May 29, 2009.
 It has more than 200 brand-name stores on a commercial area of 100000 m2.

-The mall is one of the largest lifestyle shopping complexes in the Eastern Region of Thailand, providing complete offerings, including Robinson Department Store, Big C hypermarket, retail shops, restaurants and an entertainment complex.
+The mall is one of the largest lifestyle shopping complexes in the Eastern Region of Thailand, providing complete offerings, including Robinson Department Store, retail shops, restaurants and an entertainment complex.
 The total cost of the shopping complex was 4,6 billion baht.
 It is 160 m wide and 300 m long.